 Broken Bow Lake is a hidden gem in southeastern Oklahoma.
 The area is three hours from Dallas and Little Rock, and just under four hours from Oklahoma City.
 Broken Bow Lake is a reservoir that covers 14,000 acres, and it is perfect for boating, kayaking, fishing, and swimming.
 There are endless hiking trails in Broken Bow.
 Some of our favorites include the scenic Friends Trail and Cedar Bluff Trail.
 Both are good hikes for families.
 There are additional trails in Beavers Bend State Park and Hochatown State Park with varying levels of difficulty.

 Most visitors choose to stay in one of the many Broken Bow cabins (or search for Beavers Bend cabins), which come in all shapes and sizes.
+If you are traveling with extended family, check out one of these Broken Bow cabins for large groups.
 There are also several campsites and RV parks in the Broken Bow area if you choose to go that route.

 First time visitors might not realize that the town of Broken Bow is not the closest to the action.
 Hochatown has the restaurants, wine tasting, shopping, a petting zoo, and even an Escape Room!
 There are so many things to do in Broken Bow with kids.
 Plan on spending a lot of time in town and on the lake, Broken Bow does not disappoint!

 Chain of Lakes, Minneapolis, Minnesota